stevemaddock/jogl/docs/appendixA.md

 chmod u+x jc.sh
 ```

 This will make the shell script e**x**ecutable for you the '**u**ser'.
-Be careful you don;t make it executable to others.
+Be careful you don't make it executable to others.
 (You should read up on the chmod command if you are unsure what it does.)

-You can check the permissions for the file by using `ls -al` which will list all the files in the current folder as well as all their permission settings.
+You can check the permissions for the file by using `ls -al` which will list all the files in the current folder as well as all their permissions settings.

 You can now compile your java programs using `./jc.sh A01.java`.

-Create a second text file called j.sh that contains the following (all on one line):
+Create a second text file called j.sh that contains the following (all on one long line - scroll right to see the full line):

 ```
 java --add-exports java.base/java.lang=ALL-UNNAMED --add-exports java.desktop/sun.java2d=ALL-UNNAMED --add-exports java.desktop/sun.awt=ALL-UNNAMED -cp /users/stevemaddock/jogl26/jogamp-fat.jar;. %*